monash-kwan-lab/kwan-lab-handbook/README.md

 ### Things to edit

--   Do a find and replace everywhere (cmd + shift + F in RStudio) for the following: "GROUP_NAME", "PI_NAME", and "PI_EMAIL".
+-   Do a find and replace everywhere (cmd + shift + F in RStudio) for the following: "GROUP_NAME", "Edmond Kwan", and "PI_EMAIL".

 -   Edit the `repo_url:` key in `_quarto.yml` to be the URL to *your* copy of this template on *your* GitHub organization or account